Jingcheng-WANG/AMLS_assignment20_21/README.md

 > * celeba
 > * celeba_test<br>

 Remember, if datasets are placed in the wrong path or missing subfiles, the main fuction will not run.
-If you really cannot unify datasets due to some specific reasons, then you are recommended to read the description of `Dlib_load_data.pre_processing()` and `CV2_load_data.pre_processing()` in the file description and try to modify the imported parameters.<br>
+If you really cannot unify datasets due to some specific reasons, then you are recommended to read the description of `Dlib_load_data.pre_processing()` and `CV2_load_data.pre_processing()` in the file description and try to modify the imported parameters in *main.py*.<br>
 <br>
 Next, just enter the following code in the command window
 ```